jayjaychicago/RedisExchange/README.md

 RedisExchange
 =============

-A trading engine with a redis datastore
+A trading engine with a redis datastore.

 Requirements
 ============